 Forestry is sustainable when we grow at least as much as we harvest, and we do.
-Each year, we cut only about two percent of our forests, and we plant 130 to 150 million seedlings to replace the ones we cut.
+Each year, we cut only about two percent of our forests, and we plant about 150 million tree seedlings to replace the ones we cut.
 We believe trees are one of the most sustainable, versatile resource on the planet, and we intend to make sure our forests last forever.